What Is Sleep Apnea?

 Sleep Fragmentation

-Repeated microarousals prevent deep and REM sleep, causing daytime sleepiness, cognitive deficit, and metabolic alterations.
+Repeated microarousals block deep and REM sleep, causing daytime sleepiness, cognitive deficits, and metabolic disturbances.

 Symptoms

-OSA symptoms are divided into nocturnal and daytime.
-Often, it is the bed partner who first notices the loud snoring and breathing pauses.
-The patient may not be aware of sleep fragmentation, attributing daytime symptoms to other causes.
+OSA symptoms split into nocturnal and daytime.
+The bed partner often notices the loud snoring and breathing pauses first.
+The patient may not realize their sleep is fragmented and blames daytime symptoms on other causes.

 Symptoms of Obstructive Sleep Apnea